mperham/inspeqtor-pro/README.md

 ## Documentation

-See the Inspeqtor [wiki](https://github.com/mperham/inspeqtor/wiki/) for documentation and [issue tracker](https://github.com/mperham/inspeqtor/issues/) for bug reports.
+See the [wiki](https://github.com/mperham/inspeqtor/wiki/) for documentation and [issue tracker](https://github.com/mperham/inspeqtor-pro/issues/) for bug reports.

 ## License

 Commercial.
 You may use Inspeqtor Pro in non-production environments for free.
-You must purchase a commercial license for use in production.
+You must [purchase a commercial license](https://plasso.co/s/6EHPPwN1N9) for use in production.

 ## Author